 Knowing how to save on utility bills can be tough!

 However, probably the easiest way to make the biggest savings is to make sure you are not paying more than you need to for your utilities.
-You can see if you could be getting a more attractive deal simply by using an online energy comparison service.
+This is one of the best energy saving tips for homeowners, as you can see if you could be getting a more attractive deal simply by using an energy comparison service.

 Simply enter your postcode and a few more details (such as who supplies your current gas and electricity deals and how much you spend on average for your bills).
 After this, the utility comparison service will tell you whether you are on the most cost-effective energy deal – or not – by calculating how much you could be paying.